Peg Woodworking

 You use coopering, fluting, and weaving to add texture to your pieces, what draws you to a particular method of making for each piece?
 How do you pull the texture out of the material?

-Coopering, for example, is inherently geometric — it’s a series of angled staves forming a curve.
+Coopering is inherently geometric — a series of angled staves forming a curve.
 I love that it reveals its own construction.
 You can see the math in it.
+It's a technique rooted in utility, barrel-making, but when applied to furniture it becomes sculptural without trying to be.

 Weaving introduces tension and compression.
-It softens wood by juxtaposing it with fiber.
+It softens wood by juxtaposing it with fiber — two materials that have no obvious reason to go together, which is exactly why I love combining them.

 Fluting manipulates light.
 It turns a flat surface into something animated through shadow.

-I don’t apply texture decoratively.
-I look for processes that amplify what the material already wants to do.
-Grain, tension, curvature — I try to make those visible rather than hiding them.
+I don't apply texture decoratively.
+I look for processes that amplify what the material already wants to do — grain, tension, curvature — and try to make those forces visible rather than hiding them.

 Is there a method, or style of woodworking or joinery that you find to be particularly enticing?
 If so, why?

-I’m also fascinated by joinery that disappears.
-When something complex feels seamless, that restraint is powerful.
+I'm also fascinated by joinery that disappears.
+When something structurally complex feels completely seamless, that restraint is its own kind of power.

 Peg Woodworking is an all female-run company, and you’re also involved in community outreach to expose women and under-resourced communities to woodworking.
 How has that shaped the way you approach and grow your practice?

-Woodworking spaces are still often male-dominated.
-Building a female-run studio wasn’t just logistical — it was cultural.
-It changes how we collaborate, how we problem-solve, how we mentor.
+Woodworking spaces are still largely male-dominated.
+I was one of the only woman in my furniture program, and the only woman in every group shop I've ever worked in.
+Building a female-run studio wasn't just a logistical choice — it was a cultural one.
+It changes how we collaborate, how we problem-solve, how we mentor each other.

-Community outreach is equally important.
-Teaching young women and under-resourced communities woodworking isn’t just about skills.
-It’s about access to tools, access to confidence, and access to economic opportunity.
+Community outreach matters for the same reason.
+Teaching young women and under-resourced communities woodworking isn't just about skills.
+It's about access — to tools, to confidence, to economic opportunity.
+Its difficult to exist in spaces that weren't designed for you.
+Passing on what I know feels like the most direct way to change that.

 Is there anything you’ve dreamed of making, but haven’t yet?